 But why would you want to give up having a wider international exposure?

 You’re not off the hook yet – prepare for this question as a follow-up to the above.
-Evelyn Lee, manager of financial services at recruiters Robert Walters, suggests this answer: “After working in a global bank for a number of years, my experience covers the breadth of international banking.
+Evelyn Lee, a director at LMA Recruitment, suggests this answer: “After working in a global bank for a number of years, my experience covers the breadth of international banking.
 However, I’d now like to focus my skills on a more targeted market – Singapore.
 This will allow me to gain more in-depth exposure and better use my strengths to more directly contribute to the bank.”

-Avoid any hint that you want to move to a Singaporean bank because they tend not to make many mass layoffs.
-“Interviewers will be trying to find out if you’re looking to join them due to a perceived safety net.
-While it’s true that local firms are unlikely to dramatically scale down their busineses, your compensation and job security will still be tied to your individual performance,” says Gary Lai, managing director, Southeast Asia, at recruiters Charterhouse Partnership.
+Avoid any hint that you want to move to a Singaporean bank because they tend not to make mass layoffs.
+“Interviewers will try to find out if you’re looking to join them due to a perceived safety net.
+While it’s true that local firms are unlikely to dramatically scale down, your compensation and job security will still be tied to your individual performance,” says Gary Lai, managing director at recruiters Charterhouse Partnership.

 At most international firms in Singapore, the global head of your department will be in another country and there may be multiple management layers between you and them.
 Interviewers will want to know how you will cope with the smaller hierarchy you will encounter at a Singaporean bank, says Lai.
 The key to your response is to show how you have successfully adapted to managerial changes in the past, he adds.